open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

 More advanced attribute transformations are also available in the [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor).
-The transform processor allows end-users to specify transformations on metrics, logs, and traces using the
+The transform processor allows end users to specify transformations on metrics, logs, and traces using the
 [OpenTelemetry Transformation Language](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl).